Improbable-AI/Improbable-AI.github.io/posts/2026-06-30-constrained-rl.md

 Bad illustration of Constrained RL, thanks to DALLE

 In many real-world applications of reinforcement learning — from robotics to healthcare to finance — it's not enough to simply maximize reward.
 Agents must also operate safely, ethically, or within resource limits.
 For example, a robot vacuum should clean as efficiently as possible without damaging furniture; a trading algorithm might seek profit while limiting risk exposure.
 These kinds of *constraints* are essential but often hard to encode directly into standard RL objectives.
 This is where **Constrained Reinforcement Learning (CRL)** comes in — a principled framework that extends classic RL to handle hard or soft limits on agent behavior.
-In this post, we’ll explore how CRL works, why it’s tricky, and the tools that help make it practical.
+In this post, we'll explore how CRL works, why it's tricky, and the tools that help make it practical.

 ## Background - Constrained Optimization